Zynh0722/dungeon-world/src/pages/playing/playing_the_game.md

 When hirelings are in play, the players may have to make the Order Hirelings move.
 The move uses the loyalty of the hireling that triggered the move:

+---
-Hirelings do what you tell them to, so long as it isn’t obviously dangerous, degrading, or stupid, and their cost is met.
-When a hireling find themselves in a dangerous, degrading, or just flat-out crazy situation due to your orders roll+loyalty.
+Hirelings do what you tell them to, so long as it isn’t obviously dangerous, degrading, or stupid, and their cost is met. **When a hireling find themselves in a dangerous, degrading, or just flat-out crazy situation due to your orders** roll+loyalty.
 On a 10+ they stand firm and carry out the order.
 On a 7–9 they do it for now, but come back with serious demands later.
 Meet them or the hireling quits on the worst terms.

+---
-Making a Hireling
+## Making a Hireling
 Hirelings are easy to make on the fly.
 When someone enters the players’ employ note down their name and what cost they’ve agreed to as well as any skills they may have.

 Start with a number based on where the hireling was found.
 Hirelings in villages start with 2–5.
 Town hirelings get 4–6.
 Keep hirelings are 5–8.
 City hirelings are 6–10.
 Distribute the hireling’s number between loyalty, a main skill, and zero or more secondary skills.
 Starting loyalty higher than 2 is unusual, as is starting loyalty below 0.
 Choose a cost for the hireling and you’re done.

 A hireling’s stats, especially their loyalty, may change during play as a reflection of events.
 A particular kindness or bonus from the players is worth +1 loyalty forward.
 Disrespect is -1 loyalty forward.
 If it’s been a while since their cost was last paid they get -1 loyalty ongoing until their cost is met.
 A hireling's loyalty may be permanently increased when they achieve some great deed with the players.
 A significant failure or beating may permanently lower the hireling’s loyalty.

-Costs
+### Costs
-The Thrill of Victory
+- The Thrill of Victory
-Money
+- Money
-Uncovered Knowledge
+- Uncovered Knowledge
-Fame and Glory
+- Fame and Glory
-Debauchery
+- Debauchery
-Good Accomplished
+- Good Accomplished
-Skills
+### Skills
 When you make a hireling, distribute points among one or more of these skills.

-Adept
+#### Adept
 An adept has at least apprenticed to an arcane expert, but is not powerful in their own right.
 They’re the grad students of the arcane world.

-Arcane Assistance—When an adept aids in the casting of a spell of lower level than their skill, the spell’s effects have greater range, duration, or potency.
+*Arcane Assistance*—When an adept aids in the casting of a spell of lower level than their skill, the spell’s effects have greater range, duration, or potency.
 The exact effects depend on the situation and the spell and are up to the GM.
 The GM will describe what effects the assist will add before the spell is cast.
 The most important feature of casting with an adept is that any negative effects of the casting are focused on the adept first.

-Burglar
+#### Burglar
 Burglars are skilled in a variety of areas, most of them illicit or dangerous.
 They are good with devices and traps, but not too helpful in the field of battle.

-Experimental Trap Disarming—When a burglar leads the way they can detect traps almost in time.
+*Experimental Trap Disarming*—When a burglar leads the way they can detect traps almost in time.
 If a trap would be sprung while a burglar is leading the way the burglar suffers the full effects but the players get +skill against the trap and add the burglar’s skill to their armor against the trap.
 Most traps leave a burglar in need of immediate healing.
 If the players Make Camp near the trap, the burglar can disarm it by the time camp is broken.

-Minstrel
+#### Minstrel
 When a smiling face is needed to smooth things over or negotiate a deal a minstrel is always happy to lend their services for the proper price.

-A Hero’s Welcome—When you enter a place of food, drink, or entertainment with a minstrel you will be treated as a friend by everyone present (unless your actions prove otherwise).
+*A Hero’s Welcome*—When you enter a place of food, drink, or entertainment with a minstrel you will be treated as a friend by everyone present (unless your actions prove otherwise).
 You also subtract the minstrel’s skill from all prices in town.

-Priest
+#### Priest
 Priests are the lower ranking clergy of a religion, performing minor offices and regular sacraments.
 While not granted spells themselves, they are able to call upon their deity for minor aid.

-Ministry—When you make camp with a priest if you would normally heal you heal +skill HP.
+*Ministry*—When you make camp with a priest if you would normally heal you heal +skill HP.

-First Aid—When a priest staunches your wounds heal 2×skill HP.
+*First Aid*—When a priest staunches your wounds heal 2×skill HP.
 You take -1 forward as their healing is painful and distracting.

-Protector
+#### Protector
 A protector stands between their employer and the blades, fangs, teeth, and spells that would harm them.

-Sentry—When a protector stands between you and an attack you increase your armor against that attack by the defender’s skill, then reduce their skill by 1 until they receive healing or have time to mend.
+*Sentry*—When a protector stands between you and an attack you increase your armor against that attack by the defender’s skill, then reduce their skill by 1 until they receive healing or have time to mend.

-Intervene—When a protector helps you defy danger you may opt to take +1 from their aid.
+*Intervene*—When a protector helps you defy danger you may opt to take +1 from their aid.
 If you do you cannot get a 10+ result, a 10+ instead counts as a 7–9.

-Tracker
+#### Tracker
 Trackers know the secrets of following a trail, but they don’t have the experience with strange creatures and exotic locales that make for a great hunter.

-Track—When a tracker is given time to study a trail while Making Camp, when camp is broken they can follow the trail to the next major change in terrain, travel, or weather.
+*Track*—When a tracker is given time to study a trail while Making Camp, when camp is broken they can follow the trail to the next major change in terrain, travel, or weather.

-Guide—When a tracker leads the way you automatically succeed on any Perilous Journey of a distance (in rations) lower than the tracker’s skill.
+*Guide*—When a tracker leads the way you automatically succeed on any Perilous Journey of a distance (in rations) lower than the tracker’s skill.

-Warrior
+#### Warrior
 Warriors are not masters of combat, but they are handy with a weapon.

-Man-at-arms—When you deal damage while a warrior aids you add their skill to the damage done.
+*Man-at-arms*—When you deal damage while a warrior aids you add their skill to the damage done.
 If your attack results in consequences (like a counter attack) the man-at-arms takes the brunt of it.

-The Adventurer’s Life
+## The Adventurer’s Life
 Now you know the basics.
 It’s time you found out what the adventurer’s life is really like.
 They say it’s all gold and glory.
 That’s sometimes true, but sometimes it also means digging through otyugh waste for a chance at one more gold coin.

-Dungeons
+### Dungeons
 As an adventurer you’ll spend a lot of time in dungeons.
 The word “dungeon” conjures up an image of the stony halls under a castle where prisoners are kept, but a dungeon is really any place filled with danger and opportunity.
 A dragon’s cave, an enemy camp, a forgotten sewer, a sky castle, the very foundations of the world.

 The most important thing to remember when you’re in a dungeon is that it’s a living place.
 Just because you cleared the guards out of the entryway doesn’t mean they won’t be replaced by fresh recruits.
 Every monster, soldier, or leader you kill has friends, mates, followers, and spawn somewhere.
 Don’t count on anything in a dungeon.